ranja-sarkar/ranja-sarkar.github.io/_posts/2026-02-16-dockerize.md

 1. Build - use a tool to let us declare what we need in the container to run our application. *Buildkit* is probably the most well-known (used by Docker too).

 2. Store - need a place to host the images so our runtime is able to fetch the images and run them as containers.
 This is typically called a *container registry*. *Docker Hub* is by and large the most popular for this.
-Other examples are Azure Container Registry, AWS Elastic Container Registry (ECR).
+Other cloud service examples are Azure Container Registry, AWS Elastic Container Registry (ECR).

 3. Run - need a container runtime to let us run our freshly built images, [*containerd*](https://containerd.io/) is probably the most widely used.

-After running your container, you get the output in the form of loga and results.
+After running your container, you get the output in the form of logs and results.

 ---

 [Here's](https://github.com/ranja-sarkar/ranja-sarkar.github.io/blob/e14d878047908d69e24654e829f168bf1c08f7ad/_posts/assets/dockerize%20for%20deployment.pdf) an example of how to ship a container to Azure using GitHub Actions.
-It also shows the CI/CD components of the process.
+It also shows the CI/CD components in the entire process.